 We will review the appeal to check that the process was applied correctly, and the result provided for you was correct.
 If we find that we have not applied our process correctly, we will rectify our error and recalculate your result (which could go up or down).
 We will let your school/college know what we have done and the outcome of the appeal, including any amendment to your result.
 They will be able to share the information with you and support you to progress through the appeals process, as required.

-We will be providing further information on how to appeal to schools and colleges in the next few weeks, so they know how to apply; the basis on which an appeal can be made; how long we will take to process an appeal at each stage and any associated costs.
+Further information on how to appeal is on our website; detailing the basis on which an appeal can be made; how long we will take to process an appeal at each stage and any associated costs.

 In considering whether you wish to appeal, it will be important to remember that appeals will address situations where the process used to calculate results has not been applied properly, consistently or fairly.
 We won't be able to accept appeals on the basis that you disagree with your teacher/tutor’s professional judgement about your centre assessment grade(s) and/or place in the rank order.